dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 ### MongoDB Atlas

-MongoDB Atlas is a cloud platform that also provides Database-as-a-service for MongoDB.
+MongoDB Atlas is a cloud platform that also provides Database-as-a-Service for MongoDB.
 The free version provides developers with 512MB storage.
-Let's go ahead and create a database for our app on MongoDBAtlas.
+Let's go ahead and create a database for our app on MongoDB Atlas.

 Make sure you follow these steps below: